GavinMendelGleason/mudbug/README.md

 of deterministic predicates, we check the coverage of the inputs on a given *mode*.
 Modes allow predicates to be called in various ways with various unknowns.

-* Types

-Unlike prolog, we have a strongly typed language that allows us to layout data in tables in an efficient manner.
-All types can be marked as indexible by providing a total order.

 * Recursive